meithecatte/compilercrim.es/content/bootstrap/branches/index.md

 ## Control flow

-To make the logic that compiles `if`s actually run at compile tine, we need to mark these words as immediate.
+To make the logic that compiles `if`s actually run at compile time, we need to mark these words as immediate.
 To do that, we use `immediate`, which sets the immediate flag of the most recently compiled word: